Understanding Redis replication in AWS ElastiCache

 Let’s look at how ElastiCache offers to replicate data in Redis.
 ElastiCache can be run in several different configurations:

-1. No Replication.
-Standalone Cache Instance The simplest situation.
+No Replication.
+The simplest situation.
 Just one Redis process running on a single server instance.
 It has all the data, serves all read and write requests.
 If it goes down - all data is lost.

 Summary